-Luckily, solving the big communications challenges in organizations has become easier with tech tools like internal communication software.
+Luckily, solving the big communications challenges in organizations has become easier with tech tools like an internal communications tool.
 Intranets have evolved over time from simple information repositories to a kind of mobile base of operations where business happens from anywhere.

 Blink, for instance, can help you communicate administrative and benefits information, but is also a platform for collaboration, a place to store and search for data, a way to solicit feedback (including anonymous feedback), and a social hub for employees to share with one another.
 It lets internal comms teams curate messaging so employees stay on the same page without getting overwhelmed by emails, meetings, memos, and Slack chatter.

 Up-to-date internal comms tools like Blink’s employee app are even more important for businesses with a lot of frontline workers—especially now that nontraditional employees like remote workers and long-term contract workers make up such a large percentage of the workforce.
 By automating paper-based processes, microapps like this help increase productivity overall.

 How effective internal communications will change your business for the better